 Whenever I’m painting, I’m dancing.
 If I wake up in the morning and want to paint, I always know exactly the kind of music I want to listen to.
 Sometimes it’s soft classic music and sometimes it’s crazy.
 Either way, the energy of the music is channeled into the art as I dance around the studio.

 In addition to an artist, you consider yourself an environmentalist.
-How does this translate into your work as a guide and B&B host?
+How does this translate into your work as a B&B host?

 There’s a beautiful Native American story that illustrates this.
 In France, it’s called The Legend of the Colibri.